yanxiaodi/learn-csharp-algorithms/docs/warmup/big-o-notation.md

 | n=100000  | 20000000000                    | 300001               | 20000300001                         |
 | n=1000000 | 2000000000000                  | 3000001              | 2000003000001                       |

-So we can see the constants can be ignored.
-So for O(2N), actually we can say it has the same time complexity with O(N).
+So we can see the constants can be ignored as N grows.
+For O(2N), actually it has the same time complexity with O(N).

 ## Best-case and Worst-case